Penelope1rose/watson-assistant-demo/README.md

 This is a more complex way of using Cloud Functions.
 To learn more about IBM Cloud Functions, follow this [link](https://cloud.ibm.com/functions/).

 #### Configure the Cloud CLI
-Open your command prompt and navigate to the clone repo directory into the `Watson-Assistant` folder.
+- Open your command prompt and navigate to the clone repo directory into the `Watson-Assistant` folder.
 ```
 cd /<path-to-clone-repo>/Watson-Assistant/
 ```

-Login in to your account (follow the prompts)
+- Login in to your account (follow the prompts)

 ```
 ibmcloud login -sso
 ```

-Target the resource group.
+- Target a resource group.

 ```
 ibmcloud target -g default